appsemble/appsemble/CONTRIBUTING.md

 Type must be one of the following:

 - build: Changes that affect the build system or external dependencies.
+(For example changes to Webpack configurations)
 - ci: Changes to our CI configuration files and scripts.
+(For example changes to _.gitlab-ci.yml_)
 - docs: Documentation only changes.
+(For example updates to _README.md_)
 - feat: A new feature.
 - fix: A bug fix.
 - perf: A code change that improves performance.
 - refactor: A code change that neither fixes a bug nor adds a feature.
+(For example if code is moved to another file, or split into smaller chunks.)
 - style: Changes that do not affect the meaning of the code.
+(For example if code formatting has changed.)
 - test: Adding missing tests or correcting existing tests.

 ### Scope